jimahlstrom/HL2IOBoard/README.md

 # IO Board for the Hermes Lite 2 by N2ADR
 **June 8, 2022**

+**Please click the left button "-  ----" above for a navigation menu.**

 **This documentation is preliminary, and may change based on input from the HL2 community.**

 **Further documentation is coming, stay tuned.
 Please provide feedback, especially if you see a problem.**